- The Tricar Group

 Tricar is one of Southwestern Ontario’s largest real estate development companies.
 The company specializes in building premiere high-rise buildings, offering both rentals and condominiums to residents.
 Across three decades, Tricar has built over 30 residential buildings, totalling over 7,000 units.

 Entering a new decade and with a 5+ year old website, the company wanted to modernize its most important digital asset and make it easier for potential renters and condominium prospects to more easily find the information they desired.

 Understanding the Nuances of a Home Builder Website

-There are several subtleties that go into the development a real estate builder’s website.
+There are several subtleties that go into the development of a real estate builder’s website.
 Some include: